-Over the course of a year we all make many purchases and in most cases we receive an excellent product or service, unfortunately sometimes things do go wrong.
+We all purchase many things and in most cases, we receive an excellent product or service, unfortunately, sometimes things do go wrong.
 However, if you deal with issues properly, most can be amicably resolved.

 Here are a few tips on how to approach the problem:

 - Discuss the matter with, or address your letter of complaint to, an appropriate person in the organisation (the owner, a local manager or customer relations manager).